Dasharn/ChatPDF/README.md

 # ChatPDF - Question-Answering and Summarization Tool

 ChatPDF is a web application built with Streamlit that allows users to upload a PDF file, generate a summary of its content, and ask questions related to the PDF for automated answering.
 The application utilizes the OpenAI API for text summarization and question answering.
+The goal of this application is to build a sort of learning platform allowing users to learn more efficiently.

 ## Features